Chenango reports 53rd COVID death

 Chenango County officials have announced another COVID-19 death.

-"Yesterday afternoon our team confirmed the (53rd) Chenango County COVID related death," a Friday morning media release from Chenango County Public Health said.
+"Yesterday afternoon our team confirmed the (53rd) Chenango County COVID related death," a media release from Chenango County Public Health said.
 "Our sympathies are out to the loved ones of the deceased."

-Seven new COVID-19 cases were reported in the release.
+The county reported seven new COVID-19 cases in the release.
 The county had 66 active cases, with 9 people hospitalized.
 There have been 2,397 confirmed cases since the pandemic began.

 Commented